SonarSource/sonar-scanning-examples/doc/jacoco.md

 </profile>
 ```

-By default the generated report will be saved under `target/site/jacoco/jacoco.xml`, this location will be checked automatically by sonar-jacoco plugin, so there is no further configuration required, just launch `mvn sonar:sonar` as usual and report will be picked up.
+By default the generated report will be saved under `target/site/jacoco/jacoco.xml`; this location will be checked automatically by sonar-jacoco plugin so there is no further configuration required.
+Just launch `mvn sonar:sonar` as usual and the report will be picked up.

 In case you need to change the directory where the report is generated you can set the property either on the command line using maven's  `-D` switch